gkossakowski/kentuckymule/notes.md

 Kentucky Mule computes outline types at the speed of processing 4.4 million lines of code per second on a warmed up JVM.
 The 4.4 million LoC/s performance number doesn't account for parsing time.
 This exact number was based on benchmarking processing speed of `scalap` sources.
-The `scalap` projet has over 2100 lines of Scala code and is reasonably representive of the Scala projects people in the wild.
+The `scalap` project has over 2100 lines of Scala code and is reasonably representive of the Scala projects people in the wild.